National statistics show that students who live in residence halls tend to perform better academically, are more engaged on campus.

 Our Living-Learning Communities are derived from national statistics that show students who live in residence halls tend to perform better academically, acclimate more rapidly to the collegiate environment, engage in more developmental opportunities and are more satisfied with their overall experience.

 Students looking for a way to connect with like-minded peers will also have the opportunity to join a themed living community on campus.
 Traditional community themes include leadership development and social justice but students are also able to work with staff on creating new themes for the year – athletics, urban exploration, health and wellness, eSports.
 Bring your passion and join others with similar interests!

-D'Youville requires all freshman to live on campus to be fully integrated into the college experience for their first year of study.
+D'Youville requires all incoming students in the physician assistant and occupational therapy programs to live on campus for the first two years of study.
 Students who wish to speak about a possible exception to living in one of our communities should contact the Office of Residence Life to discuss their personal circumstances and acquire more information.